AlexisEgea/AI-PolicyBot/README.md

 ```
 ---

 Note that the current version of the project has been tested on both Linux and Windows (Git Bash).
-If you encounter difficulties running the project, feel free to use an IDE (PyCharm, VS Code, or another), create a `venv` environment and execute the `main.py` file.
+If you encounter difficulties running the project, feel free to use an IDE (PyCharm, VS Code, or another), create a `venv` environment and execute the one of the `launcher_bot.py` file depending on the player you want to use.

 ## Contact Information

 For inquiries or feedback, please contact me at [alexisegea@outlook.com](mailto:alexisegea@outlook.com).

 ## Copyright